If you’re looking for a fun, simple, at-home project right about now, why not try your hand at making ghee?

 Let the ghee solidify, and it’s ready to use!

 Ghee can be kept indefinitely at room temperature.
 Anything that could cause spoilage has been removed.
-Always keep it covered and use a clean spoon when dipping into it.
+Always keep it covered and use a clean spoon or knife when dipping into it.

 Note: You can use the milk solids at the bottom of the pot to make a tasty dessert.
 Put a little whole wheat flour and sugar in the pan, and stir on low heat until you form a sweet dough.
 You can also add cinnamon, cardamom, rose essence, etc. Roll the dough into balls, cool, and enjoy!